himbeer-toni/WebGit/README.md

 - **See detailed diffs** for each commit, with colored highlights (additions, removals, metadata).
 - **Theme-switching** (dark/light/etc.) via the UI.
 - **Font-switching** (dark/light/etc.) via the UI.
-- **Navigation**: Click to move between the list of repositories, commit history, and single commit view.
+- **Navigation**: Click to move between the list of repositories, commit history, and single commit views.
 - **Minimal dependencies**: Only requires PHP and read access to your git repositories.

 ## Usage